gopala-kr/a-week-in-wild-ai/ai-research-areas/README.md

 - Big data analytics using Deep Learning
 - Scalability of DL approaches
-- Ability of generate data which is important where data is not available for learning the system (especially for computer vision task such as inverse graphics).
+- Ability to generate data which is important where data is not available for learning the system (especially for computer vision task such as inverse graphics).
 - Energy efficient techniques for special purpose devices